 To secure communications with your custom domain, it's recommended HTTPS on your custom domain with Docebo's HTTPS app.

-If a Custom Domain is added without the required SSL certificate, the Superadmins and Power Users of the platform may be unable to impersonate users.
+WARNING: If a custom domain is added without the required SSL certificate, the Superadmins and Power Users of the platform may be unable to impersonate users.
 This will also negatively affect the ability of Docebo Support to access the platform and provide effective support.